Faculty Advisor Resources

-Advisors are responsible for unlocking/enabling students for the next semester’s registration period after advising students on course selection.
-To unlock/enable students for registration in eFaculty:
+Advisors are responsible for unlocking students for the next semester’s registration period after advising students on course selection.
+To unlock students for registration in eFaculty:

 - Change the term to the appropriate registration term in the top left corner

 - A list of current and former advisees will appear.
-Enable only those that have your name listed as the current advisor.
+Unlock only those that have your name listed as the current advisor.

-- Uncheck the box in the Registration Disabled column and Save.
+- Uncheck the box in the Unlock Registration column and Save.

-Faculty advisors can also see if a student was enabled by a staff member in the Advisement & Student Service Center in the far right column.
-Please do not enable students with whom you have not met.
+Faculty advisors can also see if a student was unlocked by a staff member in the Advisement & Student Service Center in the far right column.
+Please do not unlock students with whom you have not met.

 Mercy Action Project (MAP)